nexmo-community/voice-azure-speechtotext-py/README.md

 ## Extending
-This example code simply prints the reponses from Azure to the console, however to integrate it with your own applicaiton you should extend the `on_Azure_message` [function in server.py](https://github.com/nexmo-community/voice-microsoft-speechtotext/blob/master/server.py#L119)
+This example code simply prints the reponses from Azure to the console, however to integrate it with your own applicaiton you should extend the `on_return_message` function in [server.py](https://github.com/nexmo-community/voice-microsoft-speechtotext/blob/master/server.py#L119)